veltzer/demos-bd-splunk/exercises/basic/04-Searching-in-Splunk.md

 Search the access logs and return 20 most common values for a field

-**Example 1: Return the 20 most common values for a field** This search returns the 20 most common values of the "referer" field.
-The results show the number of events (count) that have that a count of referer, and the percent that each referer is of the total number of events.
+**Example 1: Return the 20 most common values for a field** This search returns the 20 most common values of the "referrer" field.
+The results show the number of events (count) that have that a count of referrer, and the percent that each referrer is of the total number of events.

 ```splunk
 sourcetype=access_* | top limit=20 referrer